 The Verdict On Wells Fargo's P/E Ratio

-Wells Fargo trades on a P/E ratio of 8.0, which is below the US market average of 15.1.
-Falling earnings per share are likely to be keeping potential buyers away, but the net cash position means the company has time to improve: if so, the low P/E could be an opportunity.
-Given Wells Fargo's P/E ratio has declined from 11.7 to 8.0 in the last month, we know for sure that the market is more worried about the business today, than it was back then.
+Wells Fargo's P/E is 6.5 which is below average (12.9) in the US market.
+The recent drop in earnings per share would almost certainly temper expectations, but the net cash position means the company has time to improve: if so, the low P/E could be an opportunity.
+What can be absolutely certain is that the market has become more pessimistic about Wells Fargo over the last month, with the P/E ratio falling from 9.9 back then to 6.5 today.
 For those who prefer invest in growth, this stock apparently offers limited promise, but the deep value investors may find the pessimism around this stock enticing.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.